clemsos/writings/_quora/2015-07-19-Is-it-OK-to-visit-Greece-as-a-tourist-now-Jul-2015.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is it OK to visit Greece as a tourist now (Jul 2015)? - Quora
+    Is it OK to visit Greece as a tourist now
+    (Jul 2015)? - Quora
 ---